 Suppose there are M climate models, X_j is a projection of some current climate variable generated by model j, and Y_j a projection of some future climate variable generated by model j.
 We also have an observation X_0 of the true current climate, with some associated measure of variability ε .
 In a typical application, X_j is the mean temperature or precipitation simulated by the jth GCM in a particular region for the period 1961-1990, X_0 is the corresponding value calculated from the observational climate record with standard error ε , and Y_j is either the corresponding variable calculated for 2071-2100 or the difference between the 2071-2100 and 1961-1990 values.
 (Giorgi and Mearns typically took the latter as their variable of interest; we generally prefer to define Y_j directly as the predicted 2071-2100 mean, but later will interpret our results in terms of projected climate change, which is analogous with Giorgi and Mearns.)
+We view X_j and Y_j as random variables in the sense that, as the index j ranges over all possible models, we observe a range of both current and future projections and can make inferences about their distributions.

-If we assume $\operatorname{Var}(Y_j) = \sigma^2 / \lambda_j$, with σ^2 unknown but λ_j (for the moment) assumed known, then a suitable ensemble estimate of the future climate state is
+If we assume $Var(Y_j) = \sigma^2/\lambda_j$, with σ^2 unknown but λ_j (for the moment) assumed known, then a suitable ensemble estimate of the future climate state is